reytoms/Portfolio/Project_part1.md

 a.
 [The statistics in decline of travel since COVID-19](https://www.ustravel.org/system/files/media_root/document/Research_Fact-Sheet_Industry-Table.pdf)

 Using this data source, I would like to create a visualization of how travel and tourism economy have dropped since 2020.
+I would like to use a stick chart to show the decline from pre-covid to post.

 b.
 [The data set of the top 10 countries for tourism](https://www.worldatlas.com/articles/10-most-visited-countries-in-the-world.html)

-This data set will be used to identify the top countries to visit this Christmas.
-I would like to present it to my viewers with a visual appeal to be able to choose their destination.
+This data set identifies the top countries to visit this Christmas.

 Note: The data being used is captured as links within the respective sections of the project.

 I would like to use these data sets as my primary source for investigation purpose and to fetch statistical numbers of value regrading travel and tourism.
 Despite  these numbers being useful to my work, I expect to be identifying additional features by myself.
-To build on my project I will be using more arbitrary information such as the duration of travel to the different countries of choice, citizens of which all countries require visa to visit France, things for tourists to do in France, and commute expenses (bus rate versus train rate versus cab rate) amongst other things.
+To build on my project I will be using more arbitrary information such as the duration of travel to the different countries of choice, citizens of which all countries require visa to visit specific destinations, tourist attractions in the destination of choice, and commute expenses (bus rate versus train rate versus cab rate) amongst other things.
 As I continue to work on this project, I will be referencing the data where required.

 As of now some of the effective data visualizations I would like to embed include:

 Bar charts

+Stick Chart

 Bubble charts